 Leigh has a degree in Education, a Graduate Diploma in Occupational Health Management and a Masters Degree in Business Administration.
 He has undertaken restorative justice training in the USA, holding a Certificate in “Restorative Justice Principles, Practices and Implementation” from the US Department of Justice.
 He has been trained in the USA at the University of Minnesota in Restorative Circles and holds management and governance credentials.
 He is a Fellow of the Australian Institute of Company Directors and a Fellow of the Australian Institute of Managers and Leaders.
 Leigh was been engaged as a Consultant by the Thailand Government to assist in implementing Restorative Justice in the Youth and Family Courts.

-- Board Member of Unity Housing Company
+- Chair of the Board of Unity Housing Company

 - Board Member of the Australian Crime Prevention Council (National)